keithalewis/math/um1.md

 > If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, L.

-He was the first to provide a theory that recognized the fundamental defect in the Black-Scholes/Merton model: continuous time hedging is not possible, it is an artifact of the mathematical theory of Ito processes.

-Every hedge involves discrete trading times and amounts of shares to purchase.

-used the Hahn-Banach theorem to show its existence.
-This set off a cottage industry of mathematical nitpickers pointing out he had not established the existence of an interior point required for its application.
-This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around Aloaglu's result that the unit ball in the $L^\infinity$ weak-$*$ topoloagy does not have an iterior point.
+He used the Hahn-Banach theorem to show its existence and this set off a cottage industry of mathematical nitpickers pointing out he had not established the existence of an interior point required for its application.
+This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around Aloaglu's result that the unit ball in the $L^\infty$ weak-$*$ topology does not have an iterior point.

 The Unified Model does not require the Hahn-Banach theorem.
 It also does not involve a so-called real-world probablility measure that